 • PAFF 582 / ENVI 481A – Planning Sustainable Cities and Regions

 (Contact Dr. Homsy for copies of articles and book chapters.)

-Homsy, G.C. (accepted) Powering Sustainability: Municipal Utilities and Local Government Policymaking.
+Homsy, G.C.
+(2015) Powering Sustainability: Municipal Utilities and Local Government Policymaking.
 Environment and Planning C: Government and Policy.
+Online first. [abstract]

 Warner, M.E. & Homsy, G.C. (forthcoming 2016) Multigenerational Planning: Integrating the Needs of Children and Elders in International Perspectives on Age Friendly Cities, Frank Caro and Kelly Fitzgerald (eds).
 New York: Routledge.

 Homsy, G.C. & Warner, M. E. (2015).
 Cities and Sustainability: Polycentric Action and Multilevel Governance.
 Urban Affairs Review, 51 (1) 46-73. [abstract]

 Homsy, G.C. & Warner, M.E.
 (2013) Climate Change and the Co-Production of Knowledge and Policy in Rural US Communities.
 Sociologia Ruralis, 54 (3) 291-310. [abstract]

 Homsy, G.C.
 (2005).
 The Land Use Planning Impacts of Moving "Partial Takings" from Political Theory to Legal Reality, The Urban Lawyer, 37 (2) 269-298. [abstract]

 Homsy, G.C., Abrams G., Warner, M.E. & Monastra, V. (2015).
 Incentive Zoning: Understanding a Market-based Planning Tool.
 Ithaca, NY: Cornell University, Shared Services Project. [issue brief]